About the Undergraduate Program

 The Bachelor of Science degree in Computer Science is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.

-This objective is supported by a curriculum that seeks to have its graduates achieve the following program outcomes:
+These objectives are supported by a curriculum that seeks to have its graduates achieve the following student outcomes upon graduation:

 - an ability to apply knowledge of mathematics and science to carry out analysis of computer science problems and design appropriate solutions